Authors interested in participating click here.

 The festival idea was born when a small group of local citizens and businesspersons spontaneously came together six years ago around the goal of giving greater exposure to the art of writing and the joys of reading in an area already famed for its colony of artists in other media.
 Originally, that group consisted of literacy advocate Mryna Stephens; Wendy Reid, owner of The Design Gallery; poet Britt Kaufmann; children’s book author Karen Miller; artist Anne Sabri, and health care consultant and aspiring writer Ruth Perschbacher Price and her husband, historical novelist Charles F. Price.
-Now it also includes Dr. Dan Barron, director of the Avery-Mitchell-Yancey Regional Libraries, downtown booster Lucy Doll, Cane River Middle School teacher Nelda Phillips, Katherine McCarty, and many others.
+Now it also includes Dr. Dan Barron, director of the Avery-Mitchell-Yancey Regional Libraries, downtown booster Lucy Doll, poet and community volunteer Kathy Weisfeld, librarian, runner, and super-mom Amber Westall Briggs, and many others.

 In the years since, more individuals and organizations have caught the enthusiasm of the core group and have volunteered to take part in various ways.
 These include Together We Read, the Asheville-based organization whose mission is to develop in Western North Carolina a love of reading through the shared experience of well-chosen books; the Yancey County Literacy Council, offering no-charge literacy tutoring to adults and children in the region; and MAYread, Inc., a collaborative public/private organization serving as an advocate and clearinghouse for issues relating to inadequate literacy skills affecting the local economy, employment opportunities, entertainment choices, and quality of life.

-Also cooperating are the Toe River Arts Council, represented by Executive Director Denise Cook; the Avery-Mitchell-Yancey Regional Library System, represented by Director Dr. Daniel Barron; and the Penland School of Crafts' Stacey Lane Kline.
+Also cooperating are the Toe River Arts Council, represented by Executive Director Denise Cook, and the Avery-Mitchell-Yancey Regional Library System, represented by Director Dr. Daniel Barron.

 I would like to recommend an author.
 Is there still space?